Consensys/orion/documentation/install/configure.md

 ### Configuration file

-The only required properties are `nodeurl` and `nodeport`.
-Although, it is recommended to set at least the following properties:
+All required properties have default values.
+However, it is recommended to set at least the following properties:

 | property name | description |